10 Best High Quality Consumer Cyclical Stocks for November 2025

 Risk Factors

-• Margin compression due to competitive pricing and input costs.
+• Margin compression due to increased competition

 McDonald's Corporation (MCD)